 What About Legal Compliance?

-8,667 ADA web accessibility lawsuits were filed in 2025 — a 37% increase over the previous year (UsableNet, 2026).
+More than 5,000 ADA web accessibility lawsuits were filed in 2025 (UsableNet, 2026).
 E-commerce takes the worst hit, accounting for roughly 70% of all ADA web lawsuits.
-And since June 2025, the European Accessibility Act requires WCAG compliance across all EU member states, with penalties up to 3 million euros (AccessibleEU, 2025).
+And since June 2025, the European Accessibility Act has applied across EU member states, requiring covered digital products and services to meet accessibility standards, with penalties set nationally (AccessibleEU, 2025).

 The legal case for API scanning isn't about achieving compliance.
 It's about demonstrating due diligence and catching the automatable 57% before your users find it.
 For more on what WCAG compliance actually requires, see our complete accessibility testing tools comparison.